Radiotherapy for a brain tumour

 - if a tumour comes back.

-There are different types of radiotherapy.
-They can be used in different ways to treat a brain tumour.
-Your treatment is carefully planned by a radiotherapy team.
+Radiotherapy is always carefully planned by a team of experts.
 This includes a clinical oncologist and radiographers, who are experts in giving radiotherapy treatment.
-Your team will explain your treatment plan, the dates and times of your appointments and what to expect.
+They will explain your treatment plan and what to expect.

-Radiotherapy for a brain tumour is given from a radiotherapy machine outside the body.
+Radiotherapy for a brain tumour uses a radiotherapy machine that aims high-energy rays at the brain.
 This is called external beam radiotherapy.
 It is normally given as a number of short, daily treatments in a radiotherapy department.
-Each daily treatment is called a treatment fraction.
-There are different types of radiotherapy machine.
-The most commonly used machine is called a linear accelerator (LINAC).
+Each daily treatment is called a fraction.

 The treatments are usually given 5 days a week, from Monday to Friday, with a rest at the weekend.
 Some people only have treatment 3 days a week.
 Your treatment may last from 2 to 6 weeks, depending on the type of tumour and its size.